-The ADV is designed in a similar way like a 2nd stage regulator.
+The integrated ADV is designed in a similar way like a 2nd stage regulator.
 It is activated by a negative pressure in the breathing loop and automatically adds diluent to the breathing loop when needed (in the event of decreasing the volume of the breathing loop).

-The ADV is fed by an LP hose leading from the Diluent MAV.
-The LP hose is connected via the Shut-off Valve that can shuts off diluent gas when needed.
+The ADV is fed by the LP hose leading from the Diluent Manual Adding Valve, while the LP hose is connected via the Shut-off Valve that can shuts off diluent gas when needed.
 The Shut-off valve is operated by sliding the black switching ring up or down.
 It is useful if the diver wants to have the adding of diluent under full control or in case of malfunction of the ADV.